Lady Randolph Churchill: First marriage and children

 Lady Randolph is believed to have had numerous lovers during her marriage, including the Prince of Wales, Milan I of Serbia, Prince Karl Kinsky, and Herbert von Bismarck.

 As was the custom of the day in her social class, Lady Randolph played a limited role in her sons' upbringing, relying largely upon nannies, especially Elizabeth Everest.
 Winston worshipped his mother, writing her numerous letters during his time at school and begging her to visit him, which she rarely did.
 He wrote about her in My Early Life: "She shone for me like the evening star.
-I loved her dearly – but at a distance."
-After he became an adult, they became good friends and strong allies, to the point where Winston regarded her almost as a political mentor, more a big sister than a mother.
+I loved her dearly – but at a distance".
+After he became an adult, they became good friends and strong allies, to the point where Winston regarded her almost as a political mentor, and "on even terms, more like brother and sister than mother and son".

 Lady Randolph was well-respected and influential in the highest British social and political circles.
 She was said to be intelligent, witty, and quick to laughter.
-It was said that Queen Alexandra especially enjoyed her company, although Lady Randolph had been involved in an affair with her husband the king which was well known to Alexandra.
+It was said that Queen Alexandra especially enjoyed her company, although Lady Randolph had been involved in an affair with her husband the king, which was well known to Alexandra.
 Through her family contacts and her extramarital romantic relationships, Lady Randolph greatly helped her husband's early career, as well as that of her son Winston.

-Later marriages

 Lord Randolph died in 1895, aged 45.

+Second marriage

-His death freed Jennie to move on effortlessly despite her lack of money; she mixed in the highest London society circles.
-Attending a party hosted by Daisy Warwick, Jennie was introduced to George Cornwallis-West, a captain in the Scots Guards who was just 16 days older than her own son Winston; he was instantly smitten, and they spent much time together.
-George and Jennie were married on 28 July 1900 at St Paul's Church, Knightsbridge.
+Lord Randolph's death freed Jennie to move on effortlessly despite her lack of money; she mixed in the highest London society circles.
+Attending a weekend party in July 1898 hosted by Daisy Warwick, Jennie was introduced to George Cornwallis-West, a captain in the Scots Guards who was just 16 days older than her own son Winston; he was instantly smitten, and they spent much time together.
+Cornwallis-West and Jennie were married on 28 July 1900 at St Paul's Church, Knightsbridge.